francistheodorecatte/signage_script/readme.md

 I wrote this to meet our specific needs for a specific project.
 As of this writing, using it outside of that specific use-case is at your own risk.
 Do not expect any support from me in using it.

+If you have more than 5-10 Pi's running this script on a wireless network, increase the checkInterval value in signage_script.cfg to a large value, like 3600 (1 hour.)
+Otherwise you'll wreck your network!

 Happy hacking!